slashrelativepath/relativepath-cycle-5/README.md

 `zsh webserver-darwin.sh`

-on arch linux run this:
+On arch linux run this:

 `bash webserver-linux.sh`

-on debian or ubuntu linux run this:
+On debian or ubuntu linux run this:

 `bash webserver-ubuntu.sh`

-on Windows open powershell as administrator and run:
+On Windows open powershell as administrator and run:
 `Set-ExecutionPolicy Bypass`
 `./powershell-test.ps1`